Day 14: Ballenas y Piedra

 Sea Lions Playing

 I watched them and cried again.
-Not sad crying.
-Not even happy crying.
-Just the body’s response to witnessing something it recognizes but cannot name.
-What we call joy in humans is not unique to us; it is part of our mammalian inheritance.
+No particular sadness in it.
+No pure happiness either.
+Just the body’s response to witnessing something it recognises but cannot name.
+What we call joy in humans belongs to a wider mammalian inheritance.

-But watching them, I was not thinking about neuroscience.
+But watching them, my mind moved away from neuroscience.
 I was thinking about the five months before I came here.
 The heaviness.
-The way joy became impossible, not because I chose sadness but because the capacity for lightness had been worn away by constant vigilance, constant crisis, constant weight.
+The way joy became impossible, through no choice for sadness but because the capacity for lightness had been worn away by constant vigilance, constant crisis, constant weight.
 I forgot that joy was possible.
 Forgot that bodies can move just for the pleasure of movement.
-Forgot that play is a real thing animals do, not a luxury or a reward, but a fundamental expression of being alive.
+Forgot that play is a real thing animals do, a fundamental expression of being alive.

 Porges (2011) describes the social engagement system, the neural pathways that support play, connection, facial expression, and vocalization.
 This system only functions when the nervous system registers safety.
 When we are in threat states (sympathetic activation or dorsal vagal shutdown), the social engagement system goes offline.
 We cannot play.
 Cannot connect easily.
 Cannot access the lighter states that make joy possible.
 Play requires a nervous system at rest, a body that trusts its environment enough to lower its defences.